fwong03/celery/docs/userguide/calling.rst

 .. sidebar::  Security

-    The pickle module allows for execution of arbitrary functions, please see the :ref:`security guide <guide-security>`.
+    The pickle module allows for execution of arbitrary functions.
+    Please see the :ref:`security guide <guide-security>`.

     Celery also comes with a special serializer that uses cryptography to sign your messages.

-Data transferred between clients and workers needs to be serialized, so every message in Celery has a ``content_type`` header that describes the serialization method used to encode it.
+Data transferred between clients and workers need to be serialized, so every message in Celery has a ``content_type`` header that describes the serialization method used to encode it.